-Architecture A4353 Le Corbusier and the evolution of modern architecture.
+Architecture A4353 Le Corbusier, theory and analysis.
 3 pts Mr. Frampton.

 Lectures relating the evolution of the work and thought of Le Corbusier to the development of European architecture as a whole.
 Projects and built works are examined in the context of Northern European and Mediterranean traditions, technological and cultural transformations, ideology and cultural critique, and antique forms and modern order, as well as through more specific aspects of Le Corbusier's education, practice, and theory.
 Requirements include analytical models of selected buildings, papers on theoretical topics, and weekly readings.